Chloé Zhao is 2nd woman to win best director prize at Globes

-LOS ANGELES (AP) — Chloé Zhao became the second woman to win best director at the Golden Globes in a year in which three women were nominated for the first time in the category.
+LOS ANGELES (AP) — Chloé Zhao became the second woman to win best director at the Golden Globes and the first female winner of Asian descent on a night in which her film “Nomadland” was crowned the top drama film.

-Zhao was honored for her work on “Nomadland,” about people who take to the road and move from place to place seeking work for usually low wages.
+Zhao, who was among three women nominated in the directing category, was honored for her work on “Nomadland,” about people who take to the road and move from place to place seeking work for usually low wages.
 It stars two-time Oscar winner Frances McDormand and includes nonprofessional actors.

 “I especially want to thank the nomads who shared their stories with us,” Zhao said, accepting the directing honor virtually on Sunday night.